google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 What Bluetti Got Right

 The AC180 is one of the best values in mid-range portable power.
-1,800W output, 1,152Wh capacity, 4 AC outlets, and 1.5-hour fast charging at a competitive price.
-The app adds modern convenience that the EB70S lacks.
+1,800W output, 1,152Wh capacity, 4 AC outlets, and a 1-hour fast charge (0-80% in 45 min) at a competitive price.
+The 1,440W AC input is genuinely class-leading for this tier.

 What Still Needs Work